+Page 8 Current Events

 Montana...
+Continued

-Continued By Michael Doggett
+By Michael Doggett

 Continued from page 4

-also told me that most of his "engagements with the enemy" were the result of cultural/linguistic barriers, and admitted to using militaryprovided drugs that kept him awake for more than 48 hours while his company campaigned in Afghanistan with no apparent purpose (alas, they had no loudspeakers blasting Wagner).
+also told me that most of his "engagements with the enemy" were the result of cultural/linguistic barriers, and admitted to using military-provided drugs that kept him awake for more than 48 hours while his company campaigned in Afghanistan with no apparent purpose (alas, they had no loudspeakers blasting Wagner).
 He was lucky enough to get out of Afghanistan a week before stop-loss orders were issued.
 As for my other friends who are still in the field, I haven't been able to get much out of them because there are strict limits on what they can tell me.

-It is possible to make modern war into something that it isn't, instead of admitting that, it's a draining, destructive depletion of human and material capital.
+It is possible to make modern war into something that it isn't, instead of admitting that it's a draining, destructive depletion of human and material capital.
 If a society doesn't commit to the costs of war before they fight, they end up in financial and political ruin.
 As Tim O'Brien writes in The Things They Carried, "war was like a Ping-Pong ball.
-You could put a fancy spin on it, you could make it dance.'
+You could put a fancy spin on it, you could make it dance."

 There's nothing productive about conflict itself.
 Maybe after this war our oil prices will be a little lower, but probably not.
 Iraq will likely join OPEC and make as much money as they can.
-If we really wanted to do something about our oil problem, we could have required companies to make more efficient machines, and spent the billions of dollars allocated for the war on subsidizing the transition, or kept the same emission standards and developed effi- a new version of war that could last well into the cient processes to convert biomaterials into 21^{s t} century. gasoline (gasp...self sufficiency?).
-The war in Iraq shows no sign of ending any time soon, despite contentions that the insurgency is in its final gasp.
+If we really wanted to do something about our oil problem, we could have required companies to make more efficient machines, and spent the billions of dollars allocated for the war on subsidizing the transition, or kept the

+same emission standards and developed efficient processes to convert biomaterials into

+gasoline (gasp...self

+sufficiency?).

+The war Iraq shows no sign of ending any time soon, despite contentions that the insurgency is in its final gasp.
 On November 2nd, Robert Reid of the AP reported that October was the deadliest for American troops since January.
 When the troops that are in Iraq come back and are replaced by in the field by fresh bodies, over 150,000 people will need long-term, militaryprovided psychological and economic assistance.
-Cashstrapped VA hospitals have long lists of needy veterans and few resources to deal with three generations of soldiers and
+Cashstrapped VA hospitals have long lists of needy veterans and few resources to deal with three generations of soldiers and fi- a new version of war that could last well into the ato 2 1st century.